-Flowcharts provided by the SVPP that set out the required procedure for staff to follow when they have a safeguarding concern about a child are displayed in the staffroom and adult cloakrooms for ease of reference.
+Flowcharts provided by the Wiltshire Council Safeguarding Team and SVPP that set out the required procedure for staff to follow when they have a safeguarding concern about a child are displayed in the staffroom, adult cloakrooms and SLT offices for ease of reference.

-Staff adhere to the organisation's safeguarding training requirements and when concerned about abuse or when responding to a disclosure of abuse, they follow these Do and Do NOTs:
+Staff adhere to the organisation's safeguarding training requirements and when concerned about abuse or when responding to a disclosure of abuse, this is covered in Safeguarding training first day in September.
+Staff that miss that training must complete SSCPD Child Protection Training.
+Staff are advised to follow these Do and Do NOTs: